How To Sharpen Your Critical Thinking

 The Awesome Power of Critical Thinking

-It’s perfectly fine to make mistakes.
+Laughter does help!
+Lightening up your mood can also encourage you to keep trying things out, despite initial failure.
+As we evaluate the world around us, and recognize the right and wrong, it’s perfectly fine to make mistakes and the occasional errors in judgement.
 So much of learning comes from them.
 What’s key is remaining humble, and admitting that your assumptions were wrong once you determine them to be.
 That’s one of the reasons the scientific method is so powerful.
 It’s self-correcting.
-You can replace the incorrect info with the truth once you discover it.
+You can replace any incorrect assumptions with the truth, once you have discovered it.